 - One Shoulder: Convertible Bra or Strapless Bra

 - Mermaid or Trumpet Skirt: Shaping Slip, Shorts, or Thong (If there’s more structure to the skirt, a pair of full brief knickers can work as well.)

 - Sheaths and Slip Dresses: Shaping Slip or High Waist Thong

 - Ballgown Skirt or A-line Skirt: Wear whatever undies you want!
 But keep in mind that you may also want to wear a slip or crinoline under your gown to maximize the shape of your skirt.

 What problems are you facing in your search for wedding lingerie?
 How did you find the perfect bra?
 For the already married folks in the crowd, how was your hunt for wedding lingerie?

-APW is excited to share the first in a four-part guest series from lingerie expert Cora Harrington.
-You can read the second post on gender nonconforming wedding undergarments here and the third on honeymoon lingerie here.
+APW is excited to share the first in a three-part guest series from lingerie expert Cora Harrington.
+You can read the second part on gender nonconforming wedding undergarments here and the third on honeymoon lingerie here.
 For more information on all types of lingerie, check out Cora’s beautifully illustrated new book In Intimate Detail.